OSU SHARE Lab

 SHARE News

-Dr. Fitter led or contributed to robotics performing arts experiences at three conferences during 2024-5: RO-MAN 2024, ICRA 2025, and RSS 2025.
-Each show featured Jon the Robot, an autonomous robotic stand-up comedian.
-Grab your tickets for the June 23 RSS performance while you still can!
+Dr. Fitter led or contributed to robotics performing arts experiences at four conferences during 2024-26: RO-MAN 2024, ICRA 2025, RSS 2025, and ICSR 2026.
+Each show featured Jon the Robot, an autonomous robotic stand-up comedian or other robot performer.
+Grab your tickets for the July 2 Robot Fringe performance at ICSR while you still can!

 Prof. Fitter’s National Science Foundation (NSF) CAREER award entitled “CAREER: Toward Effective Automated Robot Nudges to Promote Older Adult Health” was awarded funding.
 This award is an important milestone showing the lab’s leadership in robotics-related research and teaching/training.